Roughyyy08/Python-Projects/Python tkinter/notes.md

 > `root.mainloop()` is important — without it the window appears for a split second and disappears.

-After these three steps your output should  look somethinng like this basically it's a basic GUI
+After these three steps your output should  look something like this basically it's a basic GUI
 <img width="253" height="291" alt="image" src="https://github.com/user-attachments/assets/cf499c10-6c30-4ebe-9d85-35eb96c527e1" />